The No. 7 Ohio State men's basketball team completes its home and home with Kansas Saturday

-Over his five seasons at Ohio State, the Buckeyes have amassed 148 wins, three Big Ten regular-season titles, four appearances, including three titles, in the Big Ten tournament title game, four NCAA "Sweet 16s," and "Elite Eight" in 2013 and a run to the 2012 NCAA Final Four in New Orleans.
-The 148 wins over the last five years are the most over a five-year span in Ohio State history.
+Over his six seasons at Ohio State, the Buckeyes have amassed 172 wins, three Big Ten regular-season titles, four appearances, including three titles, in the Big Ten tournament title game, four NCAA “Sweet 16s,” and “Elite Eight” in 2013 and a run to the 2012 NCAA Final Four in New Orleans.
+The Buckeyes have qualified for the NCAA Tournament in each of the six years he has been on the Ohio State sidelines.

 A native of Magnolia, Ohio, Boals (pronounced BOWLS) spent three seasons as a member of the Akron basketball staff, his final as the associate head coach.
 He served as the program’s recruiting coordinator and was responsible for the development of the team’s post players.